TheGoodlike13/liberty_or_death/README.md

 I'll add it if I need it later.

 It is getting a bit tiring to type all those 'gradlew' commands though.
 Batch files go!
 That's much simpler.
 Also, Main class is overrated.

 But wait!
 There's more!
 You can even remove the liberty runtime from dependencies!
 It still works!
 God IBM tutorial sucks :D

-I even tried removing more.
-If I touch the location of the application, however, it runs, but it gives a massive NullPointerException.
+I tried to remove even more configuration.
+However, if I touch the location of the application, I can get it to run, but it produces a massive NullPointerException.
 I'd say that's not good.

 ### In summary